mnzaki/ng-fx/README.md

   class="fx-fade-up fx-ease-sine">
 </div>
 ```
 Using `fx-ease-{curve name}` will apply the given curve to the animation.
-Here is a list of all the [curves ngFx supports](https://github.com/Hendrixer/ngFx/blob/master/easingList.txt)
+Here is a list of all the [curves ng-fx supports](https://github.com/Hendrixer/ngFx/blob/master/easingList.txt)

 ### Staggering
 With `ngAnimate` 1.4, we now have support for staggering outside of css animations.